|Born||circa 1051||Born At|

 King Henry I entered Normandy to take power from this brother Robert whose incapacity to manage the affairs of the region could have had grave consequences.
 Robert fought back forcing Henry to return to England but not before Henry had gained Caen and Bayeux.

 King Henry I attacked his brother Robert at the battle of Tinchebrai.
 This time with a much larger force Henry defeated and captured Robert along with William, the Count of Mortain.
 Henry locked Robert in Cardiff castle where he remained until he died in 1135.
+Also captured was Edgar the Atheling who had sided with Robert.
+Edgar was released as King Henry did not think he was a threat.

 Robert Curthose, William the Conqueror's eldest son, died in captivity in Cardiff Castle where he had been locked up since being defeated by his brother in 1106.
 Robert was buried in Gloucester Cathedral where there is an effigy of him still.